2017 CCNL ECHO Projects

 Town of Wabush ECHO Student

-This project focused on a number of community engagement and beautification activities.
+The ECHO Student in the Town of Wabush focused on a number of community engagement and beautification activities.
 The ECHO student worked on community events, including the RCMP Musical Ride, Canada Day celebrations among municipal festivals and events.
 In addition, the student assisted with gardening, repair and maintenance activities throughout the community to enhance public spaces and walking trails for locals and tourists.